vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Relaunch the application.

    1. Test case: `data/jobfestgo.json` was deleted.
-      Expected: JobFestGo starts with pre-loaded event, contact and task list.
+      Expected: JobFestGo starts with pre-loaded event, contact and task lists.

    1. Test case: `data/jobfestgo.json` was corrupted.
-      Expected: Similar to previous.
+      Expected: JobFestGo starts with an empty event, contact, and task lists.
+All events, contacts and tasks are cleared.